-Child care programs on campus are offered through the East Mesa/Apache Junction YMCA, Head Start and Early Head Start, and the East Valley Boys & Girls Club.
-The YMCA offers toddler and preschool programs with full- and part-time options available.
-Head Start and Early Head Start also offer child care programs on campus for individuals who meet certain income criteria.
-The Boys & Girls Club offers after school programs for children ages 6 to 18.
-For more information, call the YMCA at 480/727-1400, the Boys & Girls Club at 480/279-1406, or Head Start at 480/988-9389.
+Child care programs on campus are offered through Head Start and Early Head Start and the Boys & Girls Club of the East Valley, Williams Campus Branch.
+Head Start and Early Head Start offer child care programs on campus for individuals who meet certain income criteria.
+The Boys & Girls Club offers after-school programs for children ages 6 to 18.

+For more information, call the Williams Campus Child Development Center at 480/988-3644, the Boys & Girls Club at 480/279-1406, or Head Start at 480/988-9389.